Join a free daily event listed on our calendar (click to download a prinable PDF file) or visit us at Amphitrite House Interpretive Centre.

 Question: What impact does the sea have on the rainforest?
 How do the sea and the land shape one another?
 Join Raincoast Education Society naturalists to share insight on rotating topics of interest.
 Bring your curiosity.

-Wolk Walk: 10 am every WEDNESDAY meet at the Whale Parking Lot for this WPTS guided walk.
+Wolk Walk: 10 am every WEDNESDAY meet at the your WPTS guide at the Whale Parking Lot, Coast Guard Road.

 Often cast as villains in popular stories, wolves have long been misunderstood.
 These sacred creatures, roam the rugged shores and forests of the Pacific coast, hold a deep and complex role in the ecosystems they call home.
 Join us for a one-hour guided walk as we explore the lives of these elusive predators—how they hunt, swim, and thrive at the intersection of land and sea.
 Through stories of culture, ecology, and conservation, we’ll trace the shifting human perspectives of wolves: from feared and hunted to respected and protected.